What Light Spectrum Is Best For Flowering Indoor Plants?

-If you don’t have access to plentiful natural light in your home, you might want to encourage flowering by supplementing artificial light from a grow lamp (our pick of grow lamps is reviewed in this post).
+If you don’t have access to plentiful natural light in your home, you might want to encourage flowering by supplementing artificial light from a grow lamp.
+If you want to know our pick of the bunch you can find our desktop grow lamp guide here.

 Houseplants thrive in conditions that are as similar as possible to their natural habitat.